This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The Cartoon Museum has over 4000 comics in its collection and over 5000 illustrated books, dating from the 18th century to present day.

-There are temporary exhibitions including a new exhibition opening in September 2023 (until April 2024) celebrating 30 years of Wallace & Gromit’s The Wrong Trousers, by Aardman Animations.
+There are temporary exhibitions like a recent one celebrating 30 years of Wallace & Gromit’s The Wrong Trousers, by Aardman Animations (on until mid 2024).

 Entry to the London Cartoon Museum is £9.50 per adult as at March 2023.